iliassioutis/iliassioutis.github.io/project-delivery/service-delivery/index.md

 - “How do you handle releases and rollbacks?”
 - “What is your incident response process and response time?”
 - “How do you ensure code quality (reviews, testing, Continuous Integration / Continuous Delivery (CI/CD))?”
-- “How do you manage breaking changes and versioning?”
+- “How do you manage compatibility when you change APIs/SDKs — versioning, deprecation timelines, and how you avoid breaking existing integrations?”

 ### 2) IT procurement process (how I select and onboard vendors) {#it-procurement}